-Our story started with Ally Kelly who founded the business as as one of Australia's mental health charities in 2011.
-The motivation behind Mind Blank stemmed from her first-hand experiencing the pains of a loved one suffering from depression and suicidality.
+Our story started with Ally Kelly who founded the business as one of Australia's mental health charities in 2011.
+The motivation behind Mind Blank stemmed from her first-hand lived-experience.

 Our legacy is to create sustainable community action; we do this by striving to help contribute to and informing a current body of research to support mental health promotion in Australia.

 This is a gesture to honour and pay the respect to families who have lost loved ones to suicide.

 Mind Blank is recognised Australia wide for mental health awareness and education through delivering innovative programs in schools, communities, and workplaces.

 We advocate a holistic and balanced approach through strategic partnerships and collaborations.
 Our programs aim to reduce the risk of suicide in rural and urban Australia.

 Using professional actors we can showcase story’s based on lived experience.
 This means that we can capture realistic life-like portrayals of what it is live to struggle with mental health issues.
 Having an MC in the casting mix allows for control of the action.
 They captivate the audience in trying to problem-solve alternate pathways for the characters.
 Giving them the power to visually see the scenes play out.
 For an information pack click here.
 For a full list of School Workshop themes click here.

 There are many ways you can help Mind Blank.
 Some ideas include in-kind support offers, monthly sponsorship packages, organising a fundraiser or even one off donations.
 We welcome your ideas and support to continue our growth to impact mental health outcomes for young people.
 Any donation above $2.00 can be used as a tax deduction.